Charles Frederick Worth: Final years

 By the late 1880s, Worth had established characteristics of a modern couture house – twice annual seasonal collections and brand extensions through the franchising of patterns and fashion plates.
 One of his biographers notes that he had also successfully fostered the myth of the "male 'style dictator'".

 Worth's sons Gaston and Jean, who had joined the business in 1874 to help with management, finance, and design, became increasingly active, leaving Worth free to take more time off in his later years; by this stage he had a variety of health problems, including migraines.
 On 10 March 1895, Charles Frederick Worth died of pneumonia at the age of 69.
 He was celebrated enough to receive a variety of obituary notices.
 The notice in The Times said: "It is not a little singular that Worth...should take the lead in what is supposed to be a peculiarly French art".
 Le Temps, meanwhile, suggested that Worth was of so artistic a temperament that he found England unsuited to his temperament and taste, and so gravitated to Paris, the city of light and beauty, to make his name.
-This was a claim refuted in British society magazine Queen, which put his rise to prosperity down to perseverance, intelligence and industry; this article was later reprinted in the San Francisco Call.
+This was a claim disputed in British society magazine Queen, which put his rise to prosperity down to perseverance, intelligence and industry; this article was later reprinted in the San Francisco Call.

 Although he was not in day-to-day control of House of Worth, he remained an active presence; his obituary in The Times noted that he had turned over the business some years earlier but: "he was to the last a constant frequenter of the establishment".
 At the time of his death, he had both a house in the Champs-Élysées and a villa in Suresnes near the Bois de Boulogne.
 He was described as a "liberal contributor" to French charities and a keen collector of "artistic treasures and curiosities".
 There seems little doubt that Worth had amassed a fortune; an 1874 visitor to this villa (who called it a château) described an abundance of faience china; a conservatory full of exotic plants; a winter garden and stables full of immaculately turned out horses.
 The gardens contained statuary and stones retrieved from Tuileries Palace (former home of his foremost patron Empress Eugénie) that were about to be incorporated into a new hothouse.

 Charles Frederick Worth's funeral was held at the Protestant Church in the Avenue de la Grande Armée.
 He was buried in the grounds of his villa at Suresnes, according to the rites of the Church of England.
 Marie Vernet Worth died three years later.